lyteword/chspurgeon-tod/volume-6/psalm-122.md

 d) Because of the sacred interests we promote.

-2\.Joy in the invitation to religious worship.
+2\.
+Joy in the invitation to religious worship.

 a) Because it shows others are interested in the service of God.

 b) Because it shows their interest in us.

-c) Because it furthers the interests of Zion. *F.J.B.*
+c) Because it furthers the interests of Zion. *F. J. B.*

 **Verse 1.** Gladness of God's house.
 Are you "glad when, "etc.?
 Why glad?

-1\.That I have a house of the Lord to which I may go.
+1\.
+That I have a house of the Lord to which I may go.

-2\.That any feel enough interest in me to say, "Let us go, " etc.
+2\.
+That any feel enough interest in me to say, "Let us go, " etc.

-3\.That I am able to go to God's house.
+3\.
+That I am able to go to God's house.

-4\.That I am disposed to go.
+4\.
+That I am disposed to go.

 —J. G. Butler, in "The Preacher's Monthly, "1882.